About external ear infection or otitis externa

 Sometimes there can be bleeding or even discharge from the infected ear.
 Your child might also have painful, swollen lymph glands around her ear and neck.

-When to see a doctor about external ear infection
+Does your child need to see a doctor about an external ear infection?

 You should take your child to your GP if: